osm3000/osm3000.github.io/_posts/2025-01-05-agony-of-bad-options.md

 There is a strong stigma against building things from scratch, and I agree with it to a certain extent.
 I've been down this road many times, and I do wonder if it was worth it sometimes.
 But it feels more and more that I can rely only on the old players, or rely on myself.
 The new players are rarely trustworthy.

 So, back to Jekyll.
 I took a course on CSS and HTML, and I tried my best with the site.
 I feel better about it now than earlier when I started this.
 I will improve it gradually.
 I also need to accept the mentality that markdown on VSCode is good, and if it falls short in some places, I will use HTML and CSS instead.

+This will not be very sustainable however as the blog grows.
+I think I will need to build a custom solution at a certain point (thinking Flask, Jinja, maybe HTMX?, Tailwind, S3).
+But I will worry about this later.